Phishing with friends

 Check the sender

 Always check the email address of the sender before downloading an attachment or giving personal information.
-This means not just checking the sender name, but clicking into the details to see the senders email address and clicking reply to see the email address your message would go to if you were to reply.
+This means not just checking the sender’s name, but also clicking into the details to see the sender’s email address and clicking reply to see the email address your message would go to if you were to reply.
 There may not be an exact match and that’s OK.
-However, it should be a red flag if you're receiving an email supposedly from Facebook, but the from email address is from a Gmail account, for instance.
+However, it should be a red flag if you're receiving an email supposedly from Facebook but the address is from a Gmail account, for instance.

-If you’ve been hacked, on Facebook or another website, do what you can to halt the damage, by changing your password, adding additional layers of authentication or notifications when someone logs in to your account.
+If you’ve been hacked — on Facebook or another website — do what you can to halt the damage: Change your password and add additional layers of authentication or notifications when someone logs in to your account.

 Knowledge is power!
-Keep yourself and your personal information safe by using these tips, and share with your friends to spread the awareness.
+Keep yourself and your personal information safe by using these tips and share with your friends to spread awareness.